sovikkn2015/All_academic/README.md

 6. M.Sc.
 Geosciences research on how to determine mass balance of three Swiss Apls glaciers and re-construct their time series (Developed with meteorological and glacial data and analyzed with programs developed in IDL programming language) (complete thesis is in website)
 Attachments:
 M.Sc.
 Thesis Final Presentation.ppsx

+7. This is a Keras based LSTM Deep Learning Model to detect point anomalies in time series data.
+Attachments:
+DeepLearningLSTM.py